survivejs/site/posts/110-material-ui-interview.md

 ## Conclusion

-TODO: I'll fill this up, thank, and link.
-Feel free to add resources here.

 Thanks for the interview Olivier!
+It's great to see solid UI libraries for React as that has been traditionally a little weak point but looks like the situation is improving.

+See [Material UI site](http://www.material-ui.com/) and [Material UI GitHub](https://github.com/callemall/material-ui) to learn more about the project.